LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: When LRT Dominate Q guidance

 \begin{itemize} \item \textbf{A small--OOD Q baseline helps the certificate.} If \(\eta(\pi_Q)\) is small (Q--guidance rarely leaves support), the denominator in \(\alpha_{\max}\) is fixed while the numerator increases, so \(\alpha_{\max}\) grows: \(\eta(\pi_Q)\!\downarrow \Rightarrow \alpha_{\max}\!\uparrow\).
-In the extreme \(\eta(\pi_Q){=}0\), the feasible range reads \(\alpha \le (\Delta_{\hat Q} - 2\varepsilon_{\rm in})/(\kappa T)\).
+In the extreme \(\eta(\pi_Q){=}0\), the feasible range reads \(\alpha \le (\Delta_{\hat Q} - 2\varepsilon_{\rm in})/\nu \).
 Intuitively, when Q--guidance already behaves conservatively, we can open the LRT gate more (choose a larger \(\alpha\)) and still retain a certificate.

-\item \textbf{Levers that enlarge \(\alpha_{\max}\).} (i) \emph{Reduce \(T\)} by gating only in late steps (then \(\alpha_{\max}\propto 1/T\)); (ii) \emph{Lower \(\kappa\)} (e.g., smaller \(\beta_{\max}\) or restricting gating to small--variance steps; anchoring gradients at \(\mu_u\) also lowers off--support effects); (iii) \emph{Increase \(\Delta_{\hat Q}\)} by taking a modest Q--step near \(\mu_{\rm LRT}\) when the gate opens or by using evidence--tied/annealed guidance. \end{itemize}
+\item \textbf{Levers that enlarge \(\alpha_{\max}\).} (i) \emph{Lower \(\nu\)} (e.g., smaller \(\beta_{\max}\) or restricting gating to small--variance steps; anchoring gradients at \(\mu_u\) also lowers off--support effects); (ii) \emph{Increase \(\Delta_{\hat Q}\)} by taking a modest Q--step near \(\mu_{\rm LRT}\) when the gate opens or by using evidence--tied/annealed guidance. \end{itemize}